Shop NuFace’s New Mini+ in a New Summer Shade—For One Day Only

 There's also something called "3-depth technology," which is sure to be a treat.
 Consider this the most innovative feature to date, offering three different output modes that provide full customization.
 First, there's the "skin-tightening mode," which helps blur fine lines and wrinkles.
 Then there's the "instant-life" mode that lifts and contours jawlines.
 Lastly, the "pro-toning" button works to produce long-term transformations by deep-toning muscles.
 All three modes can be used as often or as little as you'd like and controlled with the touch of a button.

 Sure, results can (and will) vary, but NuFace co-founder Tera Peterson tells ET that when used for 15-minutes a day, 93% of users saw results.
 But why is that?
-Nu-Face co-founder Tera Peterson exclusively tells ET that 93% of customers love how shaped and contoured their faces with only 15-minutes of use a day was due to their innovative system.
+Peterson explains that 93% of customers love how shaped and contoured their faces with only 15-minutes of use a day was due to their innovative system.
 According to her, the "low-level electrical currents stimulate the muscles [...] and lift the face and eyebrows, pop the cheekbones, and open up the eyes for a more youthful appearance."

 Grab this 2-piece microcurrent toning device kit from NuFace that's loved by celebs, such as Kate Hudson and Bella Hadid.